-In the General Fund, our principal operating fund, the fund balance remained stable, decreasing approximately \$18,000.
 The School District continues to maintain a General Fund fund balance in excess of 10 percent of current operating expenditures as a strategic effort to absorb significant changes in state funding or a significant decline in enrollment and to minimize the cost of borrowing to meet current cash obligations.

-Although the General Fund fund balance has remained relatively stable since the year ended June 30, 2017, the percentage of fund balance in comparison to current operating expenditures has eroded slightly due to an increase in overall spending in the General Fund.
+Fund balance of our special revenue funds remained stable.